jupozuelo/Software-Engineering/System_Design/System_Design.md

 By virtue of the p5 JavaScript library, the majority of the code in the Web app is divided into three main methods: preload, setup and draw.
 The setup method is static, and loads everything on to the page once, to be sustained while the user is on that page.
 The draw method is a loop, constantly redrawing the objects onto the page and enabling changes to be made.
 In the preload method, images to be used are loaded and stored before the rest of the code is processed to enable quick access as soon as they are called.
 There is also a windowResized method within each class which enables responsiveness in the browser.
 Furthermore, there are extra methods in the code for the pages which interact with the MQTT; the onSubmit method passes the JSON file when the GO button is pressed for the settings to be sent, whilst the subscribe, connect, and sent methods are imported straight from the MQTT library.

 These methods can be seen within each class.
-Every page of the web app is run through a JavaScript class, which encapsulates all the code necessary for running the page.
-Each of the actions called by the Bath User (selectBath, sendTemp, sendSize, sendBubbles), belong to a class which deals with the request, as has been elaborated in the Web App architecture explanation.
+Every page of the Web app is run through a JavaScript class, which encapsulates all the code necessary for running the page.
+There is the Bath Selection page, in which the bathId is sent to the Desktop app and Smart Bath, followed by a loading and 'bath found' page.
+Next, there is the Bath Settings page in which the user's selection of temperature, depth and bubbles are sent to the Smart Bath (sendSettings).
+Once these have been chosen, there is a timer counting down while the bath is running, and a final page to indicate that the bath is ready.

 From a design perspective, there is also a bubble class which is called in the code when bubbles are to be displayed in the background of the screen.
 This includes three methods which build three differently sized, differently coloured bubble shapes which move around the screen.
 In retrospect, more, smaller methods, such as bubble.js could have been created in order to organise the code in a neater, more concise manner.
 An example of an instance when a separate class could have been created is for the MQTT side, despite the fact that it works just as adequately within the whole page’s code.

 The code for the Desktop App was created using Processing and divided into four sketches: the management dashboard, data, events and view.
-In a similar format to the Web App, due to the nature of Processing, the management dashboard requires the use of the setup and draw methods.
+In a similar format to the Web app, due to the nature of Processing, the management dashboard requires the use of the setup and draw methods.
 These work in the same way as in p5; the statements within the setup method “execute once when the program begins”, whilst the code in the draw method runs continuously, “each statement executed in sequence and after the last line is read, the first line is executed again”.
 In the setup, the MQTT connection is set and the instance of controlP5 is created.
 Due to the implementation of the controlp5 library, the draw method is not as relevant in the design of the page.

 The events sketch deals with handling input from the user.
 It reads messages coming from the MQTT and, using an event handling method, executes the necessary actions.
 Here, it can be seen how methods, in communicating with the MQTT broker, were shared between the platforms.
 For example, the desktop method clientConnected communicates with the web method onConnect.

 The data sketch is focused on reading, writing and preparing data.
 A simple class to create metrics to show the companies performance was used given that many metrics were going to be created for the application.
 The private class Database creates the database and adds the bath data; this must be private to ensure only members of the same class can access it.
 The public class BathData consists of the different API calls that the application needed.
 It consists of an API method to ensure separation of concerns (User -> API -> DB), an API to obtain a bath by its status, an API to save the bath into the database and an API to update a bath’s status.

 The view sketch deals with the appearance of the page of the dashboard.
-It is in this sketch that the colour scheme is defined, the dashboard view is designed, and static elements are built, much like the style.css file used for the Web App.
+It is in this sketch that the colour scheme is defined, the dashboard view is designed, and static elements are built, much like the style.css file used for the Web app.
 The public class Dashboard_View contains all the methods creating these elements (charts, listorders, titles) while the method concerned with updating the dashboard data is updateDashboardData.

 A fifth sketch was created, called Test which dealt with sending “dummy” data to ensure the application is working correctly.
 By running tests and assertions throughout the writing stage of the code, the team ensured to only measure progress based on working code.